RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 4. all of the tiles from the deck, and those purchased from the shop, remain in the deck until the end of the run

 5. the level being a blank grid which is reset between each level, needs to make sense

+TODOs:
+- Add visual indicator for score on tile visual
+	- probably a control UI
+- come up with the rest of the cards